 \end{proof}

-\begin{remark} More generally, for any unitary type gerbe $BH_2$ we can define the excess bundle $\cV_{\cE}^r$ on $\Sht_{H_2}^r$ by the same formulas.
+\begin{remark} More generally, for any gerbe of unitary type $BH_2$ we can define the excess bundle $\cV_{\cE}^r$ on $\Sht_{H_2}^r$ by the same formulas.
 It carries a filtration with associated graded given by the same formulas as in Lemma \ref{lem: excess bundle graded}.
 The analogue of Lemma \ref{lem: cotangent complex for pi} holds, by the same argument. \end{remark}